 Nearly twenty years later, the fictional Gekko played by Douglas had left enough of an impression that he was used on the cover of the June 2005 Fortune magazine at right to spotlight a story on the new greed of Wall Street.
 And more recently, by 2008-2009, during the latest financial crisis, with greed still doing its thing big time, references to Gekko and his quips were once again being heard.
-Now in Hollywood, a sequel to the 1987 film, Wall Street 2: Money Never Sleeps, was released, featuring a reformed Gordon Gekko, having served his prison term.
+And by May 2010, a sequel to the 1987 film, Wall Street 2: Money Never Sleeps, was released, featuring a reformed Gordon Gekko, having served his prison term.
 In the piece that follows here, however, the first film is the focus, exploring its history and audience reaction, and why in some cases its characters were emulated and its central message missed and/or unheeded.

 GEKKO: The point is, ladies and gentleman, that greed — for lack of a better word — is good.